Cabinet d'avocats

 d'asile

-Countries in the European Union
+Countries in the European Union and assimilated

 Citizens of the European Union may imigrate to France without visas.